avdpunks/avdpunks.github.io/_posts/2022-06-23-AVDxWhereAmI.md

 We performed all test with
 1. Windows 11 21H2 Edge Device
 2. Windows MSRDC Client Version
-3. Windows 11 21H2 Session Host, Intune enrolled, since we are using the settings picker to configure the session host.
+3. Windows 11 21H2 Session Host, Intune enrolled, since we are using the settings picker to configure the session host

 Redirecting geo-location information from the client device to remote desktops or published applications requires enabling the geo-location redirection feature on the session host machine, configuring group policy settings on your Active Directory server, and specifying which websites use this feature.